-Rincón del Torcal offers free WIFI throughout and is a perfect base for exploring Andalusia, being known by the local people as the crossroads to Andalusia because we are located within easy reach of all the major destinations.
+Rincón del Torcal offers free WIFI throughout and is a perfect base for exploring Andalusia, with the village being known by locals as ‘the crossroads to Andalusia’ because we’re within easy reach of all the major destinations.

 El Torcal is just 6 kilometres up the road and is the largest Karstic Rock formation in Europe.

 You can do one of the beautiful walks or just enjoy the lookout with views over the village to the coast.
 There’s a cafeteria and tourist museum with free entrance at the top so you can enjoy the scenery with refreshments.

 Stroll through the rock formations – and watch out for the curious mountain goats, sheep, magnificent vultures & eagles and a friendly fox who likes to watch the visitors.

 There are also many special plants and botanical gems and El Torcal is just such a unique place it’s not to be missed.

 Antequera is a traditional town with many churches – apparently it has more churches per person than any other town in Spain.
 Wander the streets and soak up the atmosphere of real Andalusian life in this bustling historic town.